 Presentation of Christ at the Temple

-February 2nd falls forty days after Christmas and is celebrated by Catholics as the feast of the Purification of the Virgin or alternatively, as the Presentation of the Lord at the Temple.
+February 2nd falls exactly forty days after Christmas and is celebrated by the Catholic church as the feast of the Purification of the Virgin or alternatively, as the Presentation of the Lord at the Temple.
 The origin of this religious feast day comes from ancient Jewish custom.
-According to Jewish law, a woman was considered unclean for 40 days after giving birth, and it was customary to bring a baby to the temple after that period of time had passed. so the idea is that Mary and Joseph would have taken Jesus to the temple on February second, forty days after his birth on December 25.
+According to Jewish law, a woman was considered unclean for 40 days after giving birth, and it was customary to bring a baby to the temple after that period of time had passed. so the idea is that Mary and Joseph would have taken Jesus to the temple to be blessed on February second, forty days after his birth on December 25.

 Candlemas and Groundhog Day